Skip to main content

 Rather than having a chaotic mass of clothing, food, water, and tools shifting around the trunk or cargo space, we prefer keeping our winter kit together and organized in a dedicated container.
 You can always just throw everything in a sizable cardboard box in a pinch, but we’ve been using these storage bins for hauling our camping gear around this fall, and find they’re the perfect size for a good winter emergency kit as well.

 These bins are virtually indestructible and lightweight, plus they stack securely on top of one another and can be strapped down pretty much anywhere on or in your vehicle from the trunk to the roof rack.
-They’re stupid handy for a wide range of outdoors/overlanding applications but also work great for a basic organization like this as well.
+They’re stupid handy for a wide range of outdoor/overlanding applications but also work great for basic organization as well.

 Warm clothing and/or blankets